EXTREMES AND INSTABILITIES

 The Northern Isles

 The Scottish Gallery, Edinburgh are currently holding a couple of my paintings from a recent group exhibition of artists from Shetland, Orkney and the Northern Isles.
-The exhibition finished January 31st 2026; I will be bringing more to them in May
+The exhibition finished January 31st 2026; I will be delivering more in May

 The Scottish Gallery, 16 Dundas Street, Edinburgh EH3 6HZ